 A common task in retail businesses is adding new products to your database.
 Your product catalog should always be up-to-date to guarantee optimal sales and inventory management.
 KORONA POS makes this workflow quick and painless.

 To access your product database, navigate to Inventory > Products in your KORONA Studio.

 Working with the Product List

-In the top right corner of the list, you will have a quick search field which allows you to quickly search for products by name or number.
-For an advanced search, you can use the Filter button which will allow you to filter your product list by very specific filter options.
+In the top right corner of the list, you will have a Quick Search field that allows you to quickly search for products by name or number.
+For an advanced search, you can use the Filter button, allowing you to filter your product list by very specific filter options.
 This powerful tool helps you manage large product databases efficiently.
-You may also Edit or Delete a Product simply by highlighting the item and selecting the desired choice.
+You may also Edit or Delete a Product by highlighting the item and selecting the desired choice.

-Quick Tip: If you can think of a similar product in your database select the similar item in your list and use the “Copy” button instead.
-This will save you time configuring product settings because you only have to change certain settings instead of setting all required product parameters.
+Quick Tip: If you can think of a similar product in your database, select a similar item in your list and use the Copy button instead.
+This will save you time configuring product settings as you only have to change certain settings as opposed to setting all required product parameters.